LeoMajorR/LeoMajorR/README.md

 # Contact Me :

-If you want to reach out to me about anything, be it some doubt or just to hangout just ping me.
+If you want to reach out to me about anything, be it some doubts, or bugs fixes or any new idea or just anything don't hesitate.
+I'll be happy to help you in anyway. 😉

 <a href="mailto:ssingh.raviprakash@gmail.com">